umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/nets/configuring-nets.md

 ## Step 3: Webhook

-In order for Nets Easy to notify Vendr of a successful transaction, Nets Easy makes use of webhook technology.
+In order for Nets Easy to notify Umbraco Commerce of a successful transaction, Nets Easy makes use of webhook technology.
 This enables sending notifications of changing transaction statuses directly between the two platforms.

-Webhooks ensure that Umbraco Vendr will always be notified of status changes, even if the customer decides not to return to the store.
+Webhooks ensure that Umbraco Commerce will always be notified of status changes, even if the customer decides not to return to the store.

-Registration of webhook notifications is handled as part of the payment request using the Vendr callback URL.
+Registration of webhook notifications is handled as part of the payment request using the Umbraco Commerce callback URL.

 The following is an example of such a callback URL: